 Policy and Procedures for Living on Campus with a Personal Care Attendant

-Students who seek to live in Purchase College residential facilities and require the service of PCAs must follow the Office of Disability Resource’s accessible campus housing request process and submit requests, including appropriate documentation, at least 90 days in advance of the officially scheduled move-in date.
+Students who seek to live in Purchase College residential facilities and require the service of PCAs must follow the Office of Disability Resource’s accessible campus housing request process and submit requests, including appropriate documentation, by the required submission dates.
 Students must follow these guidelines to arrange PCA services:

 - Submit the Request for Accessible Campus Housing to the Office of Disability Resources, filled out by a physician or other medical professional, to verify that a live-in PCA is necessary to accommodate a student’s request to live in Purchase College housing.
 The Office of Disability Resources will review this documentation, and, if needed, may seek further clarification from the student and their physician or other medical professional regarding the request for accommodation.
 Guidelines on how to request accessible campus housing may be found on the Office of Disability Resources web page.

-- For each PCA to be residing (whether part-time or full time) with the student at the College, submit a copy of the PCA’s criminal background check to the Office of Community Engagement.
-If the student is contracting with an individual PCA, then the student must ensure that the PCA submits a current criminal background check to the student to be sent to the Office of Community Engagement.
-If the student is working with a PCA contracting agency, the student must obtain a copy of the criminal background check(s) performed by or on behalf of the agency and provide it to the Office of Community Engagement.
-The student is responsible for notifying the Office of Community Engagement if the PCA is charged with any crime during the student’s time at the college (including summer and other school breaks).
+- For each PCA to be residing (whether part-time or full time) with the student at the College, submit a copy of the PCA’s criminal background check to the Office of Residential and Student Life.
+If the student is contracting with an individual PCA, then the student must ensure that the PCA submits a current criminal background check to the student to be sent to the Office of Residential and Student Life.
+If the student is working with a PCA contracting agency, the student must obtain a copy of the criminal background check(s) performed by or on behalf of the agency and provide it to the Office of Residential and Student Life.
+The student is responsible for notifying the Office of Residential and Student Life if the PCA is charged with any crime during the student’s time at the college (including summer and other school breaks).
 If the PCA has not submitted a criminal background check to the student or if there is any question or concern about the PCA’s criminal history, the PCA will not be permitted on campus until such time as it has been completed and submitted, and the student will need to make alternative arrangements.

 - The student will need to obtain a Purchase College ID card for each PCA, as well as an appropriate parking decal for the PCA’s car (if applicable).
 The ID card and parking decal will be issued by the College once the PCA’s information is approved.
 Arrangements for card access and identification should be discussed in advance and any expense associated with these cards will remain the responsibility of the student or the agency.

-- PCAs are required to follow all College and Office of Community Engagement housing and license agreement rules, regulations, policies, and procedures.
+- PCAs are required to follow all College and Office of Residential and Student Life housing and license agreement rules, regulations, policies, and procedures.
 The college may immediately remove any PCA who fails to abide by these policies in a manner that endangers health safety of any member of the campus community.
 The college will not be responsible for any liability incurred by the student because of the PCA’s removal.
 In cases that do not warrant immediate removal, the student should refer to the code of the conduct.
-Additionally, the PCA and student may receive an official warning from the Office of Community Engagement.
+Additionally, the PCA and student may receive an official warning from the Office of Residential and Student Life.
 In this situation, the College will notify the student of the issue as soon as possible.